 There are two distinct steps in the deployment process of a device in which DPS takes a part that can be done independently:

 - The manufacturing step in which the device is created and prepared at the factory, and

 - The cloud setup step in which the Device Provisioning Service is configured for automated provisioning.

 Both these steps fit in seamlessly with existing manufacturing and deployment processes.
-The Device Provisioning Service even simplifies some deployment processes that involve a lot of manual work to get connection information onto the device.
+DPS even simplifies some deployment processes that involve manual work to get connection information onto the device.

 This step is all about what happens on the manufacturing line.
 The roles involved in this step include silicon designer, silicon manufacturer, integrator and/or the end manufacturer of the device.
 This step is concerned with creating the hardware itself.

-The Device Provisioning Service does not introduce a new step in the manufacturing process; rather, it ties into the existing step that installs the initial software and (ideally) the HSM on the device.
-Instead of creating a device ID in this step, the device is simply programmed with the provisioning service information so it calls the provisioning service to get its connection info/IoT solution assignment when it is switched on.
+DPS does not introduce a new step in the manufacturing process; rather, it ties into the existing step that installs the initial software and (ideally) the HSM on the device.
+Instead of creating a device ID in this step, the device is programmed with the provisioning service information, enabling it to call the provisioning service to get its connection info/IoT solution assignment when it is switched on.

 Also in this step, the manufacturer supplies the device deployer/operator with identifying key information.
-This could be as simple as confirming that all devices have an X.509 certificate generated from a signing certificate provided by the device deployer/operator, to extracting the public portion of a TPM endorsement key from each TPM device.
+Supplying that information could be as simple as confirming that all devices have an X.509 certificate generated from a signing certificate provided by the device deployer/operator, or as complicated as extracting the public portion of a TPM endorsement key from each TPM device.
 These services are offered by many silicon manufacturers today.